Čepkeliai Marsh: Nature

 It grows a lot of cranberries, wild rosemaries, heather.
 The reserve is a sanctuary for cranes, white-tailed eagles, black grouses, heather cocks, mountain hares, martens, smooth snakes.

 Visiting

 The Čepkeliai Marsh is closed for visiting, except from the observation tower and an educational trail by the edge of the marsh south to Marcinkonys village.
 The track was closed since June 2021.
-Cranberry and mushroom picking is allowed for 10 says in early September for residents of the nearby villages with a permit, for personal use only.
+Cranberry and mushroom picking is allowed for 10 days in early September for residents of the nearby villages with a permit, for personal use only.

+Etymology

+The name Čepkeliai comes from a personal name *Čepkus, *Čepkelis, i. e. Čepkáuskas, Čepkẽvičius, Czepka, Czepko, Чепко, which is a form of name Szczepan.
+As at the beginning of 20th century, this name was used only for small western part of the bog.
+The main part was called Ruska Puszcza ("Russian woodland") in Slavic maps.
+Local Lithuanian name for this swampy and forested region was Gudo Šalis ("The Land of Gud").